johannesridho/johannesridho.github.io/content/pages/2--experiences/index.md

 ![Kaspay](./kaspay.png)

-Kaspay consisted of payment bot (available at FB Messenger, Telegram, Line, and Kaskus Chat), wallet, voucher, and invoice system which are developed with Spring Framework with Java 8 for the backend, and React for the frontend.
+Kaspay consisted of payment bot (available on FB Messenger, Telegram, Line, and Kaskus Chat), wallet, voucher, and invoice system which were developed with Java (with Spring Framework) for the backend, and React for the frontend.